ahmedag91/Image-Recognizer/README.md

 ```

 - [`predict.py`](https://github.com/ahmedag91/Image-Recognizer/blob/main/predict.py)
 - [`workspace_utils.py`](https://github.com/ahmedag91/Image-Recognizer/blob/main/workspace_utils.py): This one prevent prevents the session from being shutdown.
 This file is recommended to use if a cloud platform with time out is employed.
-It is recommended to use it during a long training time.
+Also, it is recommended to use during a long training time on the cloud.
 An example of using it can be found at [`Image Classifier Project.ipynb`](https://github.com/ahmedag91/Image-Recognizer/blob/main/Image%20Classifier%20Project.ipynb) notebook.